eyuriev/k8s-cluster/README.md

 ```

 ## Installing Prerequisites
 To get started we need to configure all of the VMs with a container runtime (docker in our case) and Kubernetes packages.
 Script installing **Kubernetes 1.16.8**.
-If you need another Kubernetes version then go to `k8s-centos.sh` and edit line with `yum -y install kubelet-1.16.8 kubeadm-1.16.8 kubectl-1.16.8` to required package version.
-For example if you need the latest version then edit it as `yum -y install kubelet kubeadm kubectl`
+If you need another Kubernetes version then go to `k8s-centos.sh` and edit line with `yum install -y kubelet-1.16.8 ...` to required package version.
+For example if you need the latest version then edit it as `yum install -y kubelet kubeadm kubectl --disableexcludes=kubernetes`

 Then run the following script in all of your nodes using the following command:
 ```